A coroner has ruled Gabby Petito died by strangulation. But these questions are left unanswered - Local News 8

 By Madeline Holcombe, CNN

-There is now a clearer picture of what happened to Gabby Petito after a coroner ruled Tuesday that she died by strangulation.
+There is now a clearer picture of what happened to Gabby Petito after a coroner said Tuesday that she died by strangulation.
 But many questions remain unanswered.

 Teton County Coroner Dr. Brent Blue had previously ruled Petito’s death a homicide, and though the cause was revealed Tuesday, he declined to provide details about Petito’s autopsy or a potential suspect, saying he was limited in what information he could legally release.